hackclub/winter/BohemaRapsody.md

 As a group, we are extremely excited to complete this build as it brings together our love for electronics whilst providing a fulfilling challenge.
 Furthermore, by employing a range of manufacturing techniques to build the shell of the car we can learn about how different CNC machines work and the advantages / disadvantages of different manufacturing techniques.

 ## A focus on Electronics
 Although this project has a very heavy focus on understanding what factors affect the aerodynamics of a cars speed, we also want to get stuck into some electronics.
-We found that the best way to assemble the RC car whilst not getting bogged down by overcomplicated electronics and wiring was to purchase a disassembled chasis of an RC! car and heavily modify it to suit our needs: both ensuring that the manufacturing process of the electronics will be relatively smooth and allow us to disassemble and reassemble it to understand how it works.
+We found that the best way to assemble the RC car whilst not getting bogged down by overcomplicated electronics and wiring was to purchase a disassembled chassis of an RC car and heavily modify it to suit our needs: both ensuring that the manufacturing process of the electronics will be relatively smooth and allow us to disassemble and reassemble it to understand how it works.

 ![image](https://user-images.githubusercontent.com/122684674/212545802-0824ac49-8dcc-4b66-9b13-73c342de18d0.png)

 **How we plan for the electronics to work together: a high-level overview.**
-The RC Car / Chasis / ESC section in out budget encompasses the required parts in that.
+The RC Car / Chassis / ESC section in our budget encompasses the required parts in that.
 By disassembling it we hope to further understand the inner workings of electronics required.

 ![imageShowingFlowchart](https://i.ibb.co/MDPZP55/Untitled-Diagram-drawio-2.png)